bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/axes.rst

 Fixed location axis
 -------------------

-By defatult Bokeh places axes on the sides of plots, but it is possible to locate axes anywhere along a range by setting their ``fixed_location``
+By default Bokeh places axes on the sides of plots, but it is possible to locate axes anywhere along a range by setting their ``fixed_location``
 property: